guiott/KMT_RS485/README.txt

 1:OFF 2:OFF 3:OFF 4:OFF 5:OFF 6:OFF 7:OFF 8:OFF
 Relay> ON ALL -t 5
 1:ON 2:ON 3:ON 4:ON 5:ON 6:ON 7:ON 8:ON
-# Dopo 5 secondi tutti i relè si spengono automaticamente
+# After 5 seconds all relays switch OFF automatically
 Relay> STATUS
 1:OFF 2:OFF 3:OFF 4:OFF 5:OFF 6:OFF 7:OFF 8:OFF
 Relay> HELP